q9design/nimble/node/elements/lib/README.md

 	- bundle.js

-From a set of element objects and files
+From a set of element objects and files (files and folders)

 	+ [myproject]